sedouard/flocker/docs/using/tutorial/movingvolume.rst

 Visit http://172.16.255.251/ (or the IP of the second host that you are using).
 You will see that the count still persists, even though the container with the volume has moved between hosts.

-Run the following from within the vagrant-flocker folder to check that the Redis server container is running on the first host:

-.. prompt:: bash you@laptop:~$

-   cd vagrant-flocker
-   vagrant ssh node2 -c "docker ps"

-You should see the Redis server container in the output from Docker.

-If you are running on AWS, manually SSH onto the second node and run :code:`docker ps` to see the same output.

 Success!
 ========